aeropic/COMET---stars-trails-remover-SIRIL-script-/readme.md

 <img width="1142" height="720" alt="before_OK" src="https://github.com/user-attachments/assets/48ae61fc-bd96-4ec5-8ae6-1934efe8150c" />

 ### 4. manage bright strars (large trails)
 * bright stars generate large trails that are larger than the standard 20px or so trail width.
-You can deposit a larger circle to tell the script there is here a large trail...
+You can deposit a larger circle to tell the script there is here a large trail please erase it with a larger path...
 * **Shift + control and drag**: Draw an orange circle you have to drag over the yellow circle of a bright star.
 * **Mouse Wheel**: Change the brush size.
 * **Shift + control + left click** an orange circle is drawn, its diameter will be used for this star to compute the trail.